Solar power in North Carolina

-In addition to federal incentives, the state has a Renewable Portfolio Standard of 12.5% by 2021 and a state renewable energy tax credit, both of which have been credited with boosting solar installations.
-Recently in June 2023, the Environmental Protection Agency released $7 billion for solar for all notice.
+In addition to federal incentives, the state has a renewable portfolio standard of 12.5% by 2021 and a state renewable energy tax credit, both of which have been credited with boosting solar installations.
+In June 2023, the Environmental Protection Agency released $7 billion for solar for all notice.
 This is a program that aims to expand solar to disadvantaged communities.

 In North Carolina, the distribution of solar power production is mainly on land that is classified as agricultural land, at 63%.
 In North Carolina there exists potential growth for solar energy on this agricultural land.
 Specifically, land that has watersheds adjacent to the land.
 Furthermore, a 2018 Smithsonian Magazine article described North Carolina as likely being the national leader in the "solar shepherd phenomenon" - combining sheep farming with solar power plants to reduce the high costs of grass trimming.
 A drawback of distributing solar power on agricultural land is the land that can potentially be lost for crops.
 There are debates of whether solar will harm agriculture.

 Duke Energy is a large energy providing company.
 They have been playing a role in implementing solar in North Carolina, making it second in the nation for most solar energy usage.
-In 2017 they helped develop laws that allowed the implementation of solar and made it more affordable.
+In 2017, they helped develop laws that allowed the implementation of solar and made it more affordable.

-According to a report from the Solar Energy Industries Association, as of June 2019, North Carolina generates 5.81% of its electricity through solar power, and ranks second (up from 3rd in 2018) in total installed photovoltaics.
+According to a report from the Solar Energy Industries Association, as of June 2019, North Carolina generates 5.81% of its electricity through solar power, and ranks second (up from third in 2018) in total installed photovoltaics.
 As of 2023 this number is up to 9.33% being ranked 4th.